Mountain Safety & Operations Info.

 - Whenever starting downhill or merging into a trail, look uphill and yield to others.

-- Use devices to prevent runaway equipment.
+- Always use devices to help prevent runaway equipment.

 - Observe all posted signs and warnings.
 Keep off closed trails and out of closed areas.